MetabolomicsAustralia-Bioinformatics/SauerEnrichmentAnalysis/README.md

 ~~~
 deoxyribose M0 Results, deoxyribose M+1 Results, deoxyribose M+2 Results etc...
 ~~~
-   Where 'M9' represents the monoisotopic peak, 'M+1' is the first isotope peak, 'M+2' is the second isotope peak and so on.
-The current script is very sensitive to the formatting of these headers so be sure to adapt the example files carefully.
+   Where 'M0' represents the monoisotopic peak, 'M+1' is the first isotope peak, 'M+2' is the second isotope peak and so on.
+The current script is very sensitive to the formatting of these headers so be sure to change the example files carefully.
 4. When specifying chemical formulae in file 1:
    - Place spaces between entries for different elements.
 Eg. C6 H12 O6 rather than C6H12O6.
    - If there is only one atom of a given element, it must be entered as X1.
 Eg. C2 O2 H5 N1 rather than C2 O2 H5 N.